 The teachers receive little to no government support, and everything they currently use in their classrooms is paid out of pocket.
 In some cases, they ask their students who often come from impoverished families to bring materials for the activities.

 We work with teachers who are dedicated and eager to learn how to encourage their students to take an interest in science and engineering.
-The teachers travel for hours to Davao City from remote communities across Mindanao, using their own money and giving up vacation time to attend our training because they believe it will help them inspire their students.
+The teachers travel for hours to the training locations from remote communities across Philippines, using their own money and giving up vacation time to attend our training because they believe it will help them inspire their students.

 Who Am I?